openbikesensor/OpenBikeSensorFirmware/README.md

 ## Find the documentation

-You can find the already build documentation under:
+You can find the documentation under:
 * https://Friends-of-OpenBikeSensor.github.io

 ## Getting Started